jdmull/RepData_PeerAssessment1/PA1_template.md

 # Reproducable Research - Peer review project 1

 ### Synopsis
-Analysis of weekend vs. weekday "quantified self" database from exercise tracking devices
+Analysis of weekend vs. weekday "quantified self" database from exercise tracking devices to determine if there is variation between weekday and weekend movement patterns.

 ### Exploritory analysis